This Token Economy Paper was published on November 1, 2021 by the Flame Technology AG.

 The Flame Token (XFL) is an ERC-20 token deployed on the Ethereum network.
 At its core, it serves as a native currency on an existing platform for adult content (Sharesome).
 In the long-term XFL is designed to become the de-facto medium-of-exchange token for adult content.

 Flame Token is designed to be both liquid, deflationary, and fairly distributed.
-This is achieved via its innovative approach to an initial liquidity offering (ILO) where the majority of the tokens ever created (60% of the total supply) will be distributed as rewards for liquidity providers.
+This is achieved via its innovative approach to an initial liquidity offering (ILO) where 20% of the total supply will be distributed as rewards for liquidity providers.

 Additionally, a percentage of all spending on the Sharesome platform will be dedicated to a perpetual Liquidity Provision (LP) Program, where the proceeds will be permanently locked in the token’s main liquidity pool.